 Decide whether you’ll want a two-person, four-person, or even a larger sized tent.

 You might even buy a tent with one or more compartments or “rooms.”
-This affords additional privacy and living areas, and of course, more room.
+This affords additional privacy and living areas.
+And of course, you’ll have more room.

 If you do have a bigger tent, you can inflate an air mattress for a more comfortable night’s rest.